DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 The major controls to switch between the levels are:
 * Portal => App in Edit Mode

-  Select `Apps` in the main navigation on the left hand side.
+  Select `Apps` in the main navigation of the portal or navigate to the app within the imported solution on the left hand side.
 Right-click on the app in question and select `Edit` in the context menu.
 To get back to the entry portal click the `Back` button in the top left corner.

 * App => page in Edit Mode

   Hoovering over the page in question should already activate the pen icon.
 Click on that to edit the page.
 To get back to the app level click the `Back` button in the top left corner.
   <br><img src="./images/intro_app_edit_pg.png" /><br>

 Saving is also a two step process if changes shall take effect outside your current scope.
 Current scope might be a concrete page or the application as a whole.
 Besides saving you also have to publish the changed artefact to take effect.
 For example first after publishing you see changes for a certain custom page also on model driven app level.
-The picture below shows the icons for saving (usual disk symbol) and publishing (the next icon at the right-hand side):
+The picture below shows the icons for saving (usual disk symbol) and publishing (the next icon to the right):

 <br><img src="./images/intro_app_save_publish.png" /><br>

 ## Power Automate

-Power automate propagates a workflow like business logic programming style that boils down to a graph.
+Power automate is the workhorse to implement your business logic.
+It propagates a workflow like programming style that boils down to a graph.
 The trigger is the starting point, actions are represented by boxes and the arrows between the boxes determine what comes next.
 Access to data sources or third party systems is provided by connectors that are used by the actions under the hood.
 The picture below shows a simple example of a few sequential steps:

 <br><img src="./images/intro_flows_example.png" /><br>